AdaptiveScale/rosetta/README.md

 ### Safety Operation
-In `model.yaml` you can find the attribute `safetyOperationEnabled` which is by default disabled.
+In `model.yaml` you can find the attribute `safeMode` which is by default disabled (false).
 If you want to prevent any DROP operation during
-`apply` command, enable the safety operation the value for `safetyOperationEnabled: true`.
+`apply` command, set `safeMode: true`.

 ## Copyright and License Information
 Unless otherwise specified, all content, including all source code files and documentation files in this repository are: